data-skeptic/blog/episodes/2019/applied-data-science-in-industry.md

 ## Applied Data Science in Industry

-Kyle sits down with [Jen Stirrup](https://jenstirrup.com/) to inquire about her experiences helping companies deploy data science solutions in a variety of different settings.
+ Kyle sits down with <a href="https://jenstirrup.com/">Jen Stirrup</a> to inquire about her experiences helping companies deploy data science solutions in a variety of different settings.